Key Takeaways from the Inaugural

 - Management of Change

 OSHA issued an extensive lessons-learned document from the historical PSM NEPs.
 Although we have a very small sample size so far under the new ChemRef PSM NEP, after a few months of the retooled NEP, OSHA is seeing different results than what the agency reported in the those lessons learned.
-While violations in that same list of the Big 5 are still the most common, at least in the early returns, the overall instances of violations are down, suggesting to OSHA that Industry has improved its PSM Programs and consistency of application of those Programs since the prior round of inspections.
+While violations in that same list of the Big 5 are still the most common, at least in the early returns, the overall instances of violations are down, suggesting to OSHA that Industry has improved its PSM efforts and consistency of application of their PSM programs since the prior round of inspections.

 Interconnected and Co-Located Vessels